dimarudik/bublik/README.md

+# Tool for Data Transfer from Oracle to PostgreSQL

-# Is a tool to copy data from Oracle to Postgresql
+This tool facilitates the efficient transfer of data from Oracle to PostgreSQL.

-The fastest way to obtain data from Oracle is to get it by `ROWID` (use `dbms_parallel_execute` to prepare chunks) The fastest way to put data to Postgresql is to insert it by using `COPY` in binary format
+The quickest method for extracting data from Oracle is by using `ROWID` (employing `dbms_parallel_execute` to segment the data into chunks).
+Conversely, the fastest way to input data into PostgreSQL is through the `COPY` command in binary format.

 ## Supported Types
 | ORACLE                   | Postgresql (possible types)                          |